Judy Collins: Personal life

 Collins has been married twice.
 She was married to Peter Taylor in 1958 and they had her only child, Clark C. Taylor, who was born the same year.
 The marriage ended in divorce in 1965.
 In April 1996, she married industrial designer Louis Nelson, whom she had been seeing since April 1978.
 They lived in New York City.
 Nelson died of cancer in 2024.

 In 1962, shortly after her debut at Carnegie Hall, Collins was diagnosed with tuberculosis and was in a sanatorium for six months recuperating.
 She is the subject of the Stephen Stills composition "Suite: Judy Blue Eyes", which appeared on the 1969 eponymous debut studio album of Crosby, Stills & Nash.

 Collins suffered from bulimia nervosa after she quit smoking in the 1970s.
 "I went straight from the cigarettes into an eating disorder", she told People magazine in 1992.
 "I started throwing up.
 I didn't know anything about bulimia, certainly not that it is an addiction or that it would get worse.
 My feelings about myself, even though I had been able to give up smoking and lose 20 pounds, were of increasing despair."

 She wrote at length of her years of addiction to alcohol, the damage it did to her personal and musical lives and how it contributed to her feelings of depression.
 Collins admits that although she tried other drugs in the 1960s, alcohol had always been her drug of first choice just as it had been for her father.
 She entered a rehabilitation program in Pennsylvania in 1978 and has maintained her sobriety ever since, even through such traumatic events as the death of her only child Clark by suicide in 1992 at age 33 after a long bout with clinical depression and substance abuse.
 Since then, she has also become an activist for suicide prevention.

 Collins is a member of the Episcopal Church.
 In 2000, she cancelled a planned appearance and concert at the Episcopal Church's General Convention in protest of the Church's positions against gay rights.
-Collins stayed connected with the church, however, when it modified its stance on gay rights and gay marriage.
+Collins stayed connected with the church, however, when it modified its stance on homosexuality issues.